Make your Boy surface: Abstract

 \section{Abstract}

-This is an introductory article on the Boy surface.
-Boy found that $\R P^2$ can be immersed into $\R^3$ and published it 1901.
+This is an introductory article about the Boy surface.
+Boy found 1901 that $\R P^2$ can be immersed into $\R^3$, and published it.
 (The image of) the immersion is called the Boy surface after Boy's discovery.

 We have created a way to construct the Boy surface by using a pair of scissors, a piece of paper, and a strip of scotch tape.
 In this article we introduce the way.